-Also, first-time applicants for an license who are age 70 and older must provide proof of previous satisfactory operation of a vehicle or physician's certificate of fitness.
-See “How to apply for a Maryland driver’s license” for information specific to your situation.
+Also, first-time applicants for a license who are age 70 and older must provide proof of previous satisfactory operation of a vehicle or physician's certificate of fitness.
+See "How to apply for a Maryland driver's license" for information specific to your situation.

 Special rules apply to drivers who are 40 and older who seek to renew their licenses.

 Time limits: Unless they receive a different notification from the MVA, drivers age 40 and older must renew every five years.

 Vision test: Required at renewal for all drivers age 40 and older.
 MVA personnel will conduct a test free, or drivers can have an exam performed by an outside ophthalmologist or optometrist, who must complete a Vision Screening Form and conduct the exam within 12 months of the renewal request.
 Drivers may also have the test performed by providers listed on the MVA Online Vision Certification Service, who are approved to submit test results electronically.

 Written test: May be required at renewal if the MVA finds indications of driver impairment.

 Road test: Required only if the MVA finds indications of driver impairment.